-If the young person has an allocated Adolescents team before the start of their custodial sentence, the Unit will work with the Youth Offending Service Case Manager and the relevant secure establishment throughout the sentence period, ensuring that the young person’s needs on release for assistance under the Children Act are assessed when appropriate.
+If the young person has an allocated Social Care or TYSS involvement at the start of their custodial sentence, the team will work with the Youth Offending Service Case Manager and the relevant secure establishment throughout the sentence period, ensuring that the young person’s needs on release for assistance under the Children Act are assessed when appropriate.
 If the young person is a Looked after Child, the social worker will take the lead in planning post-release accommodation from the start of the custodial sentence onwards, combining the sentence planning meeting process within procedures relevant to looked after children (i.e. LAC Reviews).
 The Independent Reviewing Officer will continue to monitor and care planning for the young person.

-If the young person is not allocated to an adolescents team and it becomes apparent to the Youth Offending Case Manager that the young person will not have suitable accommodation on release, the Case Manager/ YOS Accommodation Officer will complete a referral to the Integrated Front Door as soon as possible and ideally at least one month before the young person’s release.
-The Asset document will always be referenced on ‘The First Contact’ and relevant information from the Asset including risk and vulnerability factors will be incorporated into the referral form.
+If the young person is not allocated to a CSC or TYSS Team and it becomes apparent to the Youth Offending Case Manager that they will not have suitable accommodation on release, the Case Manager will complete a referral to the Integrated Front Door as soon as possible and ideally at least two months before the young person’s release.
+The Asset plus document will always be referenced on ‘The First Contact’ and relevant information from Asset plus including risk and vulnerability factors will be incorporated into the referral form.

-The Youth Offending Service’s Accommodation Officer will continue to have an active role in preventing homelessness and will continue to offer preventative services to young people and their families where appropriate.
-In the event of a young person becoming homeless, the Accommodation Officer will maintain their involvement alongside Housing and Children’s Services colleagues as appropriate.
+The Youth Offending Service’s will continue to have an active role in preventing homelessness and will continue to offer preventative services to young people and their families where appropriate.
+In the event of a young person becoming homeless, the YOS will maintain their involvement alongside Housing and Children’s Services/TYSS colleagues as appropriate.

 Legislation, Case Law and Government guidance emphasise the importance of the Joint Protocol as the means by which the statutory services will be held to account to Homeless and Vulnerable Young People for the service that they provide.